 Because outside the box there's a vacuum.

-And if we set out to do something far outside the box, we soon realize that we'll never be able to produce a real work of art from there, and we can't "ship" it from there.
+If we set out to do something creative far outside the box, we soon realize that we'll never be able to produce a real work of art from there, and we can't "ship" it from there.

 To ship our work means to develop the discipline to get our work before the public regardless of what we think of it, so that it might have a collision with the outside world for the better.